 The Klingmüller team in SMART-CARE has expertise in all aspects of quantitative and targeted proteomics, the analysis of phosphoprotein and mathematical modeling.
 The overarching goal of the Klingmüller group is to establish robust and standardized methods for the in-depth analysis of tissue and plasma samples from patients by mass spectrometry with a major focus on lung cancer.
 Of particular interest is the development of targeted proteomics for the absolute quantification of proteomic changes and the advancement of phosphoproteomics.
 These approaches together with mechanistic mathematical models allow to identify robust protein markers in blood plasma correlating with tumor recurrence and establish personalized models as decision tools for patient stratification.

-Barbara Helm, Dario Frey, Piotr Zadora, Franziska Gödtel, Ursula Klingmüller (from left to right)
+Barbara Helm, Dario Frey, Piotr Zadora, Alexander Held, Franziska Gödtel, Ursula Klingmüller (from left to right)

 COS University Heidelberg

 The Metabolomics Core Technology Platform (MCTP) is a DFG-registered core facility of the University of Heidelberg and part of the Centre for Organismal Studies (COS).
 Within SMART-CARE, the MCTP (Team Hell) provides high-quality, targeted metabolomic analyses utilizing state of the art methods and equipment to reliably discover and subsequently quantify potential biomarkers for the prediction of cancer recurrence.

 The scientists of the MCTP follow a two-way approach to uncover potential biomarkers by utilizing robust and validated targeted LC-MS/MS based assays, and further, developing novel in-house methods based on the findings and the expertise of the clinical as well as global mass spectrometry teams.

 Hagen Gegner, Nina Kunze-Rohrbach, Gernot Poschet (from left to right)